tejasvisridhar/testrepo/README.md

-#This is Test REPO To Figure out how REBASE Works.
+#This is Test REPO To Figure out how REBASE Works. and also MERGE.

 '''
 This is code done by tejasvi sridhar to kushtej and pushed to kushtej